Alteheit/entipy/README.md

 # EntiPy
+## By Hyperjoin

 EntiPy is a Python toolkit that implements an incremental clustering approach to entity resolution.
+It is developed and maintained by Hyperjoin, and it is available under either the AGPLv3 license or a commercial license.

 ### Motivation